BoGGoG/DataIncubatorProject/project_video_script.md

 - A huge Linkedin data set
 - Google trends
 - Glasshouse employee satisfaction rates
-- and the stock market price
+- and the stock market price.

-In order to build a model for effective prediction of how your actions on Linkedin can affect your company, I propose first only looking at your company and later in the project to build a hierarchical model to also include information from other companies in your industry.
+In order to build a model for effective prediction of how your actions on for example Linkedin can affect your company, I propose first only looking at data that directly concerns your company and later in the project to build a hierarchical model to also include information from other companies in your industry.